By using this site, you agree to the Privacy Policy and Terms of Use.

 Fat

-Fat provides the concentrated energy that puppies need to fuel their rapid growth and boundless activity.
-Puppy food should typically contain between 12-18% fat.
-Fat also delivers essential fatty acids, including omega-3 and omega-6, which are crucial for brain development, healthy skin, and a glossy coat.
-DHA (docosahexaenoic acid), an omega-3 fatty acid found in fish oil, is particularly important for cognitive and visual development in young puppies.
+Fat provides puppies with the concentrated energy they need for fast growth and nonstop activity.
+Puppy food should typically contain 12-18% fat.
+Fat also provides essential fatty acids, including omega-3 and omega-6, which are essential for brain development, healthy skin, and a shiny coat.

 Calcium and Phosphorus